White Pepper Pork Rib Soup (Singapore Bak Kut Teh)

 There are different versions of bak kut teh.
 The Singaporean version of the soup is made with meaty pork ribs, a lot of white pepper and garlic.
 The Malaysian-style bak kut teh is darker with more herbs in the soup.

-The Singapore-style soup is often accompanied by steamed rice and crispy fried doughsticks (youtiao or Chinese crullers).
+The Singaporean-style soup is often accompanied by steamed rice and crispy fried doughsticks (youtiao or Chinese crullers).
 I love to dip a piece of youtiao in the soup, then eat it with a spoonful of the spicy peppery broth – amazing!

 Our favorite place to eat the soup in Singapore is Song Fa Bak Kut Teh.
 An order of this soup often comes with 2 to 3 tender and meaty ribs and the broth is refillable.